KateWenqiZhu/KateWenqiZhu.github.io/_pages/award.md

 6. Industrial CASE Studentship* – By Syngenta Group, 2021-2025

-7. Catherine Hughes Fund Internship Award (Oxford), 2021
+7. Catherine Hughes Fund Internship Award – Awarded by Oxford, 2021

 8.	**M.Sc.
 Prize for Excellence (Ranked top 1 in the cohort)** – **Awarded by Oxford MMSC examining committee**, 2021